ambertunnell/ambertunnell.github.io/source/_posts/2014-08-20-bubble-sort.markdown

 That being said, bubble sort is still a very undesirable and inefficient sorting technique.

-*This is the first post of a series of posts on various sorting algorithms.*
+*This is the first post in a series of posts on various sorting algorithms in computer science.
+See the entire series <a href="/blog/categories/sorting-algorithms/">here</a>.*